Combinatorial aspects of the linkage principle for general linear supergroups: Introduction

 \section{Introduction}

-Throughout the paper, with the exception of its last Section \ref{6}, we assume that the ground field $F$ is algebraically closed and of characteristic zero.
+Throughout the paper, except for its last section, we assume that the ground field $F$ is algebraically closed and of characteristic zero.

-For the definition of the general linear supergroup $G=GL(m|n)$, distribution superalgebra $Dist(G)$ and properties of induced supermodules $H^0_G(\la)$, the reader is asked to consult \cite{brunkuj}.
+For the definition of the general linear supergroup $G=\GL(m|n)$, its distribution superalgebra $\Dist(G)$, and properties of its induced supermodules $H^0_G(\lambda)$, the reader is asked to consult \cite{brunkuj}.

-The linkage principle for reductive algebraic groups states that a weight $\mu$, of the simple factor $L(\mu)$ appearing in the composition series of the induced module $H^0(\la)$, is obtained via a repeated application of the dot action of the corresponding affine Weyl group on the weight $\la$.
-This linkage applied to the maximal even subgroup $G_{ev}\simeq GL(m)\times GL(n)$ of $G$ gives rise to the even linkage of weights.
-However, in the general linear supergroup $G$ there is another type of linkage - the odd linkage - that appears due to the presence of odd roots of $G$.
+The linkage principle for reductive algebraic groups, over a field of positive characteristic states, that a weight $\mu$, of the simple factor $L(\mu)$ appearing in the composition series of the induced module $H^0(\lambda)$, is obtained via a repeated application of the dot action of the corresponding affine Weyl group on the weight $\lambda$.
+This linkage applied to the maximal even subgroup $G_{ev}\simeq \GL(m)\times \GL(n)$ of $G$ gives rise to the even linkage of weights.
+Over the ground field of characteristic zero, the even linkage is trivial because all $G_{ev}$-modules are semisimple.

+However, for general linear supergroup $G$, there is another type of linkage - the odd linkage - that appears due to the presence of odd roots of $G$.
+The odd linkage is nontrivial even when the characteristic of the ground field is zero.
+For odd characteristic $p$, the linkage is a combination of even and odd linkages.